Loading...

 DOB has also been updating rules and deadlines across multiple compliance areas.

-For example, DOB notes that effective March 30, 2026, certain new job filings must comply with the 2025 NYC Energy Conservation Code (NYCECC). https://www.nyc.gov/site/buildings/dob/service-updates.page
+For example, DOB notes on the same Service Updates page that effective March 30, 2026, certain new job filings must comply with the 2025 NYC Energy Conservation Code (NYCECC).

 Even if that energy code change doesn’t apply to your building right now, it shows the pattern: DOB policy changes often show up first as service notices, and they are easy to miss if notices are going to the wrong place.